yihui/homebrew-cran-extra/README.md

 [![Travis build status](https://travis-ci.com/yihui/homebrew-r-packages.svg?branch=master)](https://travis-ci.com/yihui/homebrew-r-packages)

-The repository https://macos.rbind.org provides some binary R packages for the Homebrew version of base R on macOS.
+The repository https://macos.rbind.org ([Github repo](https://github.com/yihui/homebrew-r-packages)) provides some binary R packages for the Homebrew version of base R on macOS.
 If you are using the Homebrew version of R on the latest version of macOS, you may set these options, and install the binary packages with `install.packages()`:

 ```r
 # you may want to do this in your ~/.Rprofile